-The increases in the volume metrics above were primarily attributable to higher total shipments over the comparable prior year period due to the improvement of the overall economic environment as well as increased shipper confidence due to the finalization of our 2014 Financing Transactions and modified labor agreement.
-These were partially offset by 1.5 fewer workdays in the second quarter of 2014 compared to the second quarter of 2013.
+The increases in yield are primarily attributable to a stronger overall pricing environment and successful contractual negotiations with our customers.
+The increases in the volume metrics are primarily attributable to higher total shipments over the comparable prior year period due to the improvement of the overall economic environment as well as increased shipper confidence due to the finalization of the 2014 Financing Transactions and our modified labor agreement.